Healthy Travel Options to School

 The Healthy Travel Options to School Action Plan will close infrastructure equity gaps, overcome cultural barriers to walking or biking to school, reduce school site vehicle trip generation and increase safety within the Portland Public Schools student active transportation network.
 The project will provide planned support to overcome infrastructure equity gaps that directly impact the livelihood of historically underserved students and their families.

-Healthy Travels Options to School are defined as those commuting behaviors that promote active living, community prosperity, and natural resource conservation.
+Healthy Travel Options to School are defined as those commuting behaviors that promote active living, community prosperity, and natural resource conservation.
 The project is population-based, collects primary data, and builds upon existing active transportation infrastructure.

 Key components of the Healthy Travel Options to School Action Plan: